-- Regular graduate student status.
+- 1. Regular graduate student status.
 Applicants with credentials indicating adequate preparation and ability to complete the program successfully may receive regular student status. - 2.
 Non-degree or transient student status.
 Persons otherwise qualifying for admission to graduate studies but not seeking admission to the degree program are classified as non-degree or transient.
 Individuals wishing to pursue graduate study at Lincoln Memorial University in this classification must submit an Application for Admission.

-Non-degree or transient students later wishing to enter the program must then petition the Graduate Admission Committee for admission as degreeseeking students.
-The applicant must then follow the process outlined for regular graduate student status.
+Non-degree or transient students who decide to change their status to degree seeking must then petition the Graduate Admission Committee for admission as degree-seeking students.
+The applicant must ollow the process outlined for regular graduate student status.
 The non-degree or transient student who wishes to become a regular graduate student may apply up to nine (9) semester credit hours earned while in non-degree or transient status.
 Course credit transferred from non-degree to degree must have a grade of at least "B" and be relevant to the degree sought and the approved program of study.

-3. Conditional student status.
-A person who does not meet the requirements for admission but who feels strongly that he/she can do graduate work

-- may, under special circumstances, be allowed conditional status.
+- 3. Conditional student status.
+Under special circumstances, a person who does not meet the requirements for admission but who feels strongly that he/ she can do graduate work may be allowed conditional status.
 In this category, students may take no more than six (6) semester hours of graduate course work from their planned program within the conditional semester and earn no grade less than "B." A grade less than "B" disqualifies the student from full graduate admission. - 4.
 Auditor status.
 The student wishing to audit courses may enroll by completing an Application for Admission form, registering for the course, and paying the appropriate fees.
 An "AU" notation will appear on the academic transcript signifying that the course was taken for audit, not for credit.
-Examinations are not required, grades are not earned, and credit is not awarded for courses audited.
+Examinations are not required; grades are not earned; and credit is not awarded for courses audited.